-Here at LivLong, we are committed to carrying the highest quality, clinician backed supplements- and we are so happy to announce the addition of AORs Mushroom Synergy to our online store.
+Here at LivLong, we are committed to carrying the highest quality, clinician backed supplements- and we are so happy to announce the addition of Harmonic Arts dual Extract Mushroom Products to our LivLong line up!

 Thanks to modern science, clinical trials and mushroom gurus, the fungi kingdom is being popularized and for good reason.
 This is just the tip of the fruiting body if you will, the link between our physiology and mushrooms runs as deep as the earth itself.
 Incorporating mushrooms into your daily wellness routine is an easy way to support your overall health.